spookyfoods/spookyfoods.github.io/_posts/2025-10-26-pipelining-parallels.md

 If you do this sequentially, you'd wait the full 90 minutes for the first load to be *completely* done before starting the second.
 This takes 6 hours for four loads.

 But a pipeline works differently.
-We can 'un-abstract' the entire process of a single load, into it's constituents of washing, drying, folding.
+We can 'un-abstract' the entire process of a single load, into its constituents of washing, drying, folding.
 As soon as the first load is done with the washer, the *next* load can go in.
 The washer doesn't have to sit idle and "wait till the previous instruction is completely done."

 By doing this, a new load of laundry is finished every 40 minutes (the time of the slowest stage, the dryer)